Library Services Directory - D to L

 There is a World Cinema collection at Macclesfield library.

 Our e-Resources provide access to an extensive range of reference works at the click of a mouse.
 Cheshire East Library Service has subscribed to many popular resources on behalf of their members.
-Britannica, the Dictionary of National Biography, newspaper databases, Theory Test Pro, Go Citizen and many more can be viewed by entering your library card number and PIN when prompted.
+The OED, Dictionary of National Biography, World Book Online, Credo Reference, Newsbank, Theory Test Pro, Go Citizen and many more can be viewed by entering your library card number and PIN when prompted.
 The majority of resources may be used from home or work, and all can be accessed at your local library via the People's Network computers.

 Details of events at your library can be found on their individual web page.
 All libraries hold weekly rhyme or story times for pre-school children.
 You can also find information about events across Cheshire East in the What's On online guide.